otifsolutions/laravel-currency-layer/README.md

 OTIFSolutions\Laravel\Settings\Models\Setting::get('crlKey');
 ```

+If you have set the `crlKey` in the code, remove that line after first time execution.

-__After setting all the things, you can synchronize currency data__
+__After setting all the things, you can now synchronize currency exchange rates data__

-> Hit this command to fetch the exchange rates data
+> Hit this command to fetch the exchange rates

 ```
-php artisan rate:get
+php artisan rates:get
 ```

 > Hit this command to remove the exchange rates